Geometry and interior nodal sets of Steklov eigenfunctions: Refined doubling inequality

-where $\psi(r)=-\ln r(x)+r^\eps(x)$ and $r(x)$ is the geodesic distance, $0< \eps<1$ is some fixed constant. \end{proposition} \begin{proof} By the standard argument in dealing with Lipschitz Riemannian manifold in \cite{DF1} and \cite{AKS}, using a conformal change, we can still use polar geodesic coordinates $ (r, \omega)$.
+\end{proposition} \begin{proof} By the standard argument in dealing with Lipschitz Riemannian manifold in \cite{DF2} and \cite{AKS}, using a conformal change, we can still use polar geodesic coordinates $ (r, \omega)$.
 The change only results in the change of $C$ in the norm estimates of coefficient functions in (\ref{core}).
+The geodesic balls are comparable under the conformal change of the different metrics.
 For simplicity, we still keep the notations in (\ref{star}).
 We introduce the polar geodesic coordinates $ (r, \omega)$ near $p$.
-Following the Einstein notation, we denote the Laplace-Beltrami operator as
+Following the Einstein notation, for any $v\in C^\infty$, we denote the Laplace-Beltrami operator as

 where $\partial_i =\frac{\partial}{\partial \omega_i}$ and $ \gamma_{ij}(r, \omega)$ is a metric on $S^{n-1}$, $\gamma=\det(\gamma_{ij})$.
 One can check that, for $r$ small enough,